 We love making new discoveries about the brain and want to share our enthusiasm for brain research with children so they too can become intrigued by how the brain works.
-That’s why we hold an annual creative art competition for Australian primary schools as part of our activities for Brain Awareness Week activities (16-22 March).
+That’s why we hold an annual creative art competition for Australian primary schools.

 Why do you love your brain?